Hiswe/hiswe.github.io/source/_drafts/html-basic-part-1.md

 And *your browser can't understand Docx* files.
 Even if, when looking at word document *it looks like only text, it isn't.*
-Word in its files store a lots of other informations!

-- the text in itself but also…
-- the font styles you use (which font, the size, if it's bold or not)
-- the images you embedded in
+Word in its files store a lots of other informations! the text in itself but also the font styles you use (which font, the size, if it's bold or not), the images you use, etc.
-- and so on…

 ### Let's use a proper text editor